vv-work/PiggyRace/README.md

 Compilation guards
 - Code paths for Multiplayer/Relay are wrapped in defines (e.g., `UGS_MULTIPLAYER`, `UGS_RELAY`).
 When the packages are absent, the scripts compile but UI will show an info message.

-Scene wiring
+Scene wiring (UGS UI)
 - Add `RelayLobbyService` (any GameObject).
 - Add `RelayLobbyUI` to your existing network UI and wire fields:
   - `Join Code Input` (TMP_InputField), `Status Text` (TMP_Text), and optional `Max Connections`.
   - Buttons: bind to `InitializeUGS`, `HostWithRelay`, and `JoinWithRelay`.

+Classic buttons (smart)
+- `NetworkBootstrap.StartHost/StartClient/StartServer` now prefer UGS Relay when available (allocates/joins + starts NGO).
+Falls back to direct IP when UGS is unavailable.

 Usage
 1) Click Initialize UGS (once per run).
 It initializes Services and anonymous auth.
-2) Host: with Multiplayer installed, clicking Host creates a session, outputs a join code, and automatically starts Host via NGO.
-Without Multiplayer, Relay allocation is used and Host starts as before.
+2) Host: allocates Relay, prints a join code, configures UnityTransport, and starts Host.
-3) Join: paste the join code and Start Client.
+3) Join: paste the join code, configures UnityTransport, and starts Client.

 Security
 - Client-authoritative mode is for prototypes.
 Use server-authoritative with prediction + reconciliation for shipping.